 Our aim is to educate, and make available, so you can make your own choices.

 Modern day life is not designed to support you in being the best you can be.
 In fact, it's now mainstream knowledge that the male of today isn’t what his grandfather was.

-The following tips are what we have found to help optimise your testosterone levels.
+The following tips are what we have found to help optimise your hormone levels.

 1. AVOID SOY PRODUCTS

 A morning soy latte really kills off your male hormone balance.

 I understand the desire to find a healthy milk alternative if you're making vegan choices.
 However, from a male hormone perspective, organic dairy is likely to be better for you than soy or almond milk.

 Soy is a massive male hormone disruptor, and almond isn’t much better.
 Most soy is genetically modified, and most almonds are not organic (i.e. contaminated with pesticide residue that impacts hormone balance).